rust-lang/rust/text/0000-build-systems.md

 - **Profiles**.
 Putting the idea of the "build configuration" step on firmer footing will require clarifying the precise role of profiles, which today blur the line somewhat between *workflows* (e.g. `test` vs `bench`) and flags (e.g. `--release`).
-Moreover, integration with a homogenous build system effectively requires that we can translate profiles on the Cargo side back and forth to *something* meaningful to the external build system, so that for example we can make `cargo test` invoke the external build system in a
+Moreover, integration with a homogeneous build system effectively requires that we can translate profiles on the Cargo side back and forth to *something* meaningful to the external build system, so that for example we can make `cargo test` invoke the external build system in a